Soviet Armed Forces: Barbarossa, 1941–1945 (Great Patriotic War)

 A generation of brilliant Soviet commanders (most notably Georgy Zhukov) learned from the defeats, and Soviet victories in the Battle of Moscow, at Stalingrad, Kursk and later in Operation Bagration proved decisive in what became known to the Soviets as the Great Patriotic War.

 The Soviet government adopted a number of measures to improve the state and morale of the retreating Red Army in 1941.
 Soviet propaganda turned away from political notions of class struggle, and instead invoked the deeper-rooted patriotic feelings of the population, embracing Tsarist Russian history.
 Propagandists proclaimed the War against the German aggressors as the "Great Patriotic War", in allusion to the Patriotic War of 1812 against Napoleon.
 References to ancient Russian military heroes such as Alexander Nevski and Mikhail Kutuzov appeared.
 Repressions against the Russian Orthodox Church stopped, and priests revived the tradition of blessing arms before battle.
 The Communist Party abolished the institution of political commissars—although it soon restored them.
 The Red Army re-introduced military ranks and adopted many additional individual distinctions such as medals and orders.
 The concept of a Guard re-appeared: units which had shown exceptional heroism in combat gained the names of "Guards Regiment", "Guards Army", etc.

 During the German–Soviet War, the Red Army drafted a staggering 29,574,900 in addition to the 4,826,907 in service at the beginning of the war.
 Of these it lost 6,329,600 KIA, 555,400 deaths by disease and 4,559,000 MIA (most captured).
 Of these 11,444,100, however, 939,700 re-joined the ranks in the subsequently re-took Soviet territory, and a further 1,836,000 returned from German captivity.
 Thus the grand total of losses amounted to 8,668,400.
-The majority of the losses comprised ethnic Russians (5,756,000), followed by ethnic Ukrainians (1,377,400).
-The German losses on the Eastern Front comprised an estimated 3,604,800 KIA/MIA (most killed) and 3,576,300 captured (total 7,181,100).
+The majority of the losses were ethnic Russians (5,756,000), followed by ethnic Ukrainians (1,377,400).
+The German losses on the Eastern Front consisted of an estimated 3,604,800 KIA/MIA (most killed) and 3,576,300 captured (total 7,181,100).

 In the first part of the war, the Red Army fielded weaponry of mixed quality.
 It had excellent artillery, but it did not have enough trucks to manoeuvre and supply it; as a result the Wehrmacht (which rated it highly) captured much of it.
 Red Army T-34 tanks outclassed any other tanks the Germans had when they appeared in 1941, yet most of the Soviet armoured units were less advanced models; likewise, the same supply problem handicapped even the formations equipped with the most modern tanks.
 The Soviet Air Force initially performed poorly against the Germans.
 The quick advance of the Germans into the Soviet territory made reinforcement difficult, if not impossible, since much of the Soviet Union's military industry lay in the west of the country.